BhavinPanch/python_test/README.md

 • Update your checkout functions acBuy one

 ## How to run
-Run following command after activating virtual environment **python test_shopping_cart.py**
+Run following command in virtual environment
+**python test_shopping_cart.py**